 🔎 Overlooking the Vig

 An easy way to lose out on potential value on your Super Bowl betting experience is by overlooking the vig.
 The vig (also known as juice) is the amount taken back by the oddsmaker for taking your wager.
-The vig only applies to wagers that are favoured, anything that is plus money doesn’t apply to this.
+The vig only applies to wagers that are favoured; anything that is plus money doesn’t apply to this.
 Be sure to line shop across the top NFL sportsbooks in Canada in order to find the oddsmaker that charges the least amount of vig on your Super Bowl bets.

 💸 Mismanaging Bankroll

-Final Thoughts on the Best Super Bowl Parlays
+Replay: The Best Super Bowl Parlays

-While Super Bowl parlays may be more difficult to win, they can provide not just a bigger payout but a far more entertaining sweat than wagering on a single-bet.
+While Super Bowl parlays may be more difficult to win, they can provide not just a bigger payout but a far more entertaining sweat than wagering on a single bet.
 Prior to kickoff of this year’s Super Bowl, do your research, scour the lines, and take your time when building your next Super Bowl parlay.
 If you are able to correctly incorporate each of the tips and strategies found above into your parlays, you’re sure to have a positive betting experience for this season’s biggest game.

 More Super Bowl Betting Resources